 Electronic Health Records

 Effective implementation of the Electronic Health Record (EHR) goes beyond introducing EHR technology in a single clinical setting.
 It means being able to share EHRs in a secure fashion among healthcare providers nationwide.
-The Healthcare Information Management Systems Sociery (HIMSS) defines the EHR (PDF - 40KB) as follows.
+Health IT.gov defines the EHR as follows: